 Construction monitoring during the period of May to the end of August was mainly carried out by a MPMC field inspector.
-AMEC's support engineer, reviewed daily construction records and performed regular site visits to monitor the quality of construction and assess MPMC's monitoring of the construction.
-Beginning August 26th, AMEC provided on-site field staff to monitor daytime construction on a general schedule of Monday through Friday, while MPMC continued the task of survey control.
+AMEC's support engineer reviewed daily construction records and performed regular site visits to monitor the quality of construction and assess MPMC's monitoring of the construction.
+From August 26th onwards, AMEC provided on-site field staff to monitor daytime construction on a general schedule of Monday through Friday, while MPMC continued the task of survey control.